Te-Lan/HicEtNunc_analysis/README.md

 *A project from Data Science course(IU000132) in UAL Creative Computing Institute.*

-Two analyzing approaches are in this project.
+Two analyzing approaches are taken in this project.

 ### Exploratory data analysis